Return On Invested Capital: How Companies Turn Capital into Profits

 Final Thoughts

 ROIC is a powerful tool to understand how well a company puts its capital to work.
+Understanding the underlying financial statements is key to mastering this metric.

 Used properly — especially alongside other valuation metrics — ROIC can help you find the best investment opportunities and avoid the ones that might disappoint.